 What is Dual Enrollment?

-Dual enrollment is when a high school student simultaneously earns high school and college credits for successfully completing a college level course.
+Dual Enrollment is when a high school student simultaneously earns high school and college credits for successfully completing designated “college level” courses.

-The teachers teaching these courses are not only considered BHS teachers, but also serve as adjunct professors at Middlesex Community College or UMass Boston.
+The teachers teaching these courses are both BHS teachers and also serve as adjunct professors at Middlesex Community College or UMass Boston.

-Although students are enrolled in the course as BHS students, they still need to meet certain prerequisites in order to qualify for dual enrollment credit.
-The requirements different slightly for each dual enrollment course.
+Students need to meet certain prerequisites in order to qualify for dual enrollment credit.
+The requirements different slightly for each Dual Enrollment course.
+Typically these include PSAT or SAT test scores and/or final exam grades in prerequisite classes.

-Are students guaranteed to be part of the Dual Enrollment Program once they register for the class with BHS?
+Are students guaranteed to be part of the Dual Enrollment Program once they enroll in the BHS class?

-No, students must meet qualifying criteria first in order to be considered for dual enrollment.
-After meeting the qualifying criteria students are then required to complete a dual enrollment application and registration form, and pay $92 per credit ( 2018/19 amount).
+No, students must first meet qualifying criteria to be eligible for Dual Enrollment.
+After meeting the qualifying criteria, students are required to complete a Dual Enrollment application and registration form, and pay $92 per credit (in 2021-2022).

-How will my Dual Enrollment course be reported to any colleges that I apply to?
+How will my Dual Enrollment course be reported to any colleges to which I apply?

-This course will read (on the BHS transcript, reports card, etc.) that the student is enrolled in an Honors Calculus, Honors Psychology, or AP Psychology course, etc. In order for a student’s dual enrollment course to be transferred to their chosen college or university, they must request to have official college transcripts mailed to each colleges applied to.
+On the BHS transcript, report card, etc,.Dual Enrollment courses will read that the student is enrolled in an Honors Calculus, Honors Psychology, or Honors Programming course, etc. In order for students’ Dual Enrollment college credit to be accepted by their chosen college or university, they must request to have official college transcripts sent to that particular college.

 - Honors and AP Psychology (Psych 101)